 "He used to get pretty annoyed working with the others," Mr. Bad Guy co-producer Reinhold Mack said in Freddie Mercury: A Kind of Magic, "because there was always [Queen co-founder] Brian [May] saying, 'It needs to be more rock 'n' roll.'"

 Mr. Bad Guy became a labor of love, as Mercury took almost two years to pick and choose which portions of his Queen legacy intrigued him most.
-In the meantime, he scored a No. 10 U.K. hit with the 1984 solo single "Love Kills," though bandmates Brian May and Roger Taylor appeared on that session.
+In the meantime, he scored a No. 10 U.K. hit with the 1984 solo single "Love Kills," though May and their bandmate Roger Taylor appeared on that session.

-Still, Mercury's dedication to his main band remained.
-He dutifully dropped everything as Queen convened for subsequent projects like 1984's The Works, an album that – after Mercury's interest in dance music had been sated – returned to the group's rock roots.
-Beyond May and Taylor's contributions, Mr. Bad Guy also featured sideman Fred Mandel, who had earlier worked with May's Star Fleet Project and would also be featured on The Works.
+Clearly, however, Mercury's dedication to his main band remained.
+He dutifully dropped everything as Queen convened for 1984's The Works, an album that – after Mercury's interest in dance music had been sated – returned to the group's rock roots.
+Beyond May and Taylor's contributions, Mr. Bad Guy also included sideman Fred Mandel, who had earlier worked with May's Star Fleet Project and would also be featured on The Works.

-In the years since Mercury's 1991 death after a bout with AIDS, Queen's connection with Mr. Bad Guy has grown.
-Mercury's debut solo album has proven to be a treasure trove for posthumous releases.
-Both "I Was Born to Love You" and "Made in Heaven" were later updated by Queen's surviving members for 1995's Made in Heaven.
-And a discarded collaboration with Michael Jackson from the Mr. Bad Guy sessions, "There Must Be More to Life Than This," ended up on 2014's Queen Forever, as did the 1984 single "Love Kills."
+In the years since Mercury's 1991 death after a bout with AIDS, Queen's connection with Mr. Bad Guy has grown: Mercury's debut solo album has proven to be a treasure trove for posthumous releases.
+Two songs were later updated by Queen's surviving members for 1995's Made in Heaven, "I Was Born to Love You" and the title track.
+"There Must Be More to Life Than This," one of the unfinished tracks with Jackson, ended up on 2014's Queen Forever – as did the 1984 single "Love Kills."

-Queen Albums Ranked Worst to Best
+Queen Albums Ranked